csys-fresher-batch-2019/sql-nivedha/README.md

 select * from intervieww;
 --Display the user details where their interview performane is 'good' select user_id,user_name from registration where user_id=(select user_id from intervieww where inter_perform='good');
---If the interview marks is greater than 5 the candidate s update intervieww set inter_status='selected' where marks>5;
+--If the interview marks is greater than 5 the candidate status was updated into selected update intervieww set inter_status='selected' where marks>5;
 --Display the selected users in interview and interview performance is good select user_id,user_name,qualification from registration where user_id=